 - Hindu Temple Architecture : Cholas

 Tip: Every note published in ClearIAS.com has a print-pdf button attached at the post-bottom and at the left-margin.
 Alternatively, you can use the website ‘printfriendly.com’ to enter the URL of any posts in ClearIAS.com to download a clean, reader-friendly PDF.

 Recommended Books for Indian History for IAS Exam

-- History Of Modern India – Bipan Chandra.
-(History)
+- History Of Modern India by Bipan Chandra.
+(Modern History).

 - India’s Struggle For Independence – Bipan Chandra.
-(History)
+(Modern History)

-- A brief History of Modern India – Spectrum (Point wise notes for faster reading).
+- A Brief History of Modern India – Spectrum (Point wise notes for faster reading).

 NB : World History is a topic only for IAS Mains.
 For Mains topics like Ancient India and Medieval India are not explicitly mentioned in syllabus, but culture is included (which covers many aspects of ancient and medieval periods).

 History and Culture are very related topics, particularly with respect to ancient and medieval India.
 Asoka and Buddhism are deeply bonded, the same way we cannot study Shah Jahan without commenting on Taj Mahal.
 So our approach to study Indian History should never be limited to Political History where we study the names and wars of Kings, but should be very broad to cover other aspects like Social and Economic History too.